Ernest Cable, 1st Baron Cable: Personal life

 On 10 October 1888, he married Lilian Sarah, daughter of Weston Joseph Sparkes.

-The couple had two daughters and two sons, both named George.
-The first died at or near birth and was buried on 6 February 1891 in Calcutta, Bengal, India.
-The second was born on 5 December 1891 at Ideford.
+The couple had three daughters, Noorouz, Ruth and Dawn; and two sons, both named George.
+The first son died at or near birth and was buried on 6 February 1891 in Calcutta, Bengal, India.
+The second son was born on 5 December 1891 at Ideford.
 He was killed in action in the First World War in 1915.

+His eldest daughter, Noorouz Weston Cable, married firstly Major Sir Lionel Cecil William Alexander, 6th Baronet, and secondly Michael Buller.

-His daughter, Ruth McCarthy Cable, married businessman and public servant Sir Edward Benthall, who followed Lord Cable to Bird and Co. in India; she was the mother of the theatre director Michael Benthall.
+His second daughter, Ruth McCarthy Cable, married businessman and public servant Sir Edward Benthall, who followed Lord Cable to Bird and Co. in India; she was the mother of the theatre director Michael Benthall.

 Cable became a widower in 1924, dying three years later in London in 1927; he was buried in Ideford on 31 March.
 With his death, the barony became extinct.

 A Junior Wing House at St Paul's School, Darjeeling, India, where all the houses bear names after colonial age figures, is named after him.